 It is possible to take a tax-free lump sum (usually up to 25% or higher where lump sum protection applies) with the balance going into flexi-access drawdown.
 Withdrawals of any amount up to the full fund can be taken at any time from a flexi-access drawdown fund so no GAD limits or regular income limit reviews apply.
 Any income taken is taxed at a person’s marginal rate.

 A £10,000 money-purchase annual allowance (MPAA) is triggered when a person receives the first flexi-access drawdown income payment from their drawdown fund, (where they have gone into flexi-access drawdown after 5 April 2015 from a capped drawdown fund or from an uncrystallised fund).
 If a person takes a tax-free lump sum and no income, this doesn’t trigger the MPAA.
+You can find out more about the MPAA in our separate Money Purchase Annual Allowance FAQs.

 What options are there if someone has a protected tax-free lump sum but their existing plan doesn't offer flexi-access drawdown?(Expand content) (Minimise content)